awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

 When you create a transit gateway, we create a default transit gateway route table and use it as the default association route table and the default propagation route table\.

-You must enable resource sharing from the master account for your organization\.
-For information about enabling resource sharing, see [Enable Sharing with AWS Organizations](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html#getting-started-sharing-orgs) in the *AWS RAM User Guide*\.

 **To create a transit gateway using the console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.